The Need for Educational Reform: A Secondary School Student’s Thoughts

 Going onto more practical issues, dinners need to be free in schools.
 The number of times I have heard students having to go up to the chef to ask for a loan on school meals or the catering staff embarrassing a student (“If this was Maccies would you say you’d pay tomorrow?
 NO!”) for not having money on their account is upsetting.
 The number of times I’ve seen people go hungry for not having money on their account is upsetting and while technically you can go to the finance office and ask for a loan, it’s embarrassing and no student wants to do that.
 Additionally, we fail to take into account children not eating properly when talking about the cost of school meals – a packed dinner which consists of a energy bar and a packet of crisps is still a child going without food.
 If we made school dinners free for everyone we would solve all these issues while saving families – many in deep financial issues which aren’t eligible for FSMs – lots of money.

-Collaboration between local schools should also happen more, rather than collaboration between random schools that aren’t near each other as is currently happening in academies – for example joint trips between schools to allow more trip opportunities and save money.
-Students do not naturally have the competitiveness toward other schools that management often aims to develop to try and increase league table results – it’s pointless and we do have friends at these other schools.
+Collaboration between local schools should also happen more, rather than collaboration between random schools that aren’t near each other as is currently happening in academies – for example joint trips between schools to allow more niche opportunities and save money.
+Students do not naturally have the competitiveness toward other schools that management often aims to develop to try and increase league table results – it’s pointless.

 While I am not an educational expert by any stretch, these are some of my thoughts on why we need a National Education Service and how it should work and why from my perspective as a socialist student, that one day, under a Labour government, I dream of being implemented.